n3xtcoder/civic-coding-36-ela-parem/README.md

 # Ela Parem Telegram Bot

-An intelligent Telegram bot for educational video content delivery with AI-powered assessments and conversation management, deployed on Azure App Service.
+An intelligent Telegram bot for educational video content delivery with AI-powered assessments and conversation management, deployed on Render.

 ## Features